jonassonsteby/change-ringing/README.md

 (natural) number of uniquely pitched bells (labeled with the numbers 1,2,...,n in descending order of pitch).
 The bells are rung only one at the time in rapid succession with regular time intervals.
 No bell is allowed to ring again before all bells have been rung.
-Thus this kind of music consists of sequences of what is called _changes_, _rows_ or _permutations_, that is, the act of ringing through all the n bells once in some order.
+Thus a piece of this music consists of a sequence of what is called _changes_, _rows_ or _permutations_, that is, the act of ringing through all the n bells once in some order.
 All permutations are allowed, but not all sequences of permutations are allowed.
 For starters, you cannot repeat a previously rung permutation within a sequence, which gives these sequences a maximum length of factorial(n).
 Still, most of the sequences satisfying this criterion are not allowed due to several more criteria.
 Let us take a look at a complete definition to see exactly what types of sequences of permutations that are allowed in change ringing.

 Let n be a positive integer.
 A ___change ringing sequence for n bells___ is a sequence of permutations of the set {1,2,...,n} that satisfies the following